tinko26/ao/docs/api/src/ao_sys_xc32_pic32_can/ao_can_3.h.md

 #define AO_CAN_BUFFERS_3_31 (0)
 ```

-The number of buffers in each FIFO.
+Defines the number of buffers in each FIFO.

 ## `AO_CAN_BUS_3`